ejmr/LNVL/docs/Howto.md

     Lobby = Character {firstName="Lobby", lastName="Jones"}

 If you do not provide the `dialogName`, as in this example, then LNVL will default to using the `firstName` when showing the character name.
-You can change the name LNVL shows by using `setName`.
+You can change the name LNVL shows by using `displayName`.
 Here is a list of the arguments it accepts, with example usages:

-1. `Lobby:setName "firstName"`.
+1. `Lobby:displayName "firstName"`.
 Will display `Lobby` in dialog.

-2. `Lobby:setName "lastName"`.
+2. `Lobby:displayName "lastName"`.
 Will display `Jones` in dialog.

-3. `Lobby:setName "fullName"`.
+3. `Lobby:displayName "fullName"`.
 Will display `Lobby Jones`.
 This option combines the first and last name, in that order.

-4. `Lobby:setName "default"`.
+4. `Lobby:displayName "default"`.
 Will display the value of character’s `dialogName` property.

 You can change the name to display at any point during a scene.